-Hiring a Dallas employment attorney for FMLA claims
+Hiring a Dallas employment attorney for FMLA claims in Texas

 FMLA, the Family Medical Leave Act, is an important piece of legislation to protect an employee’s right to medical leave at many employers.
 FMLA contains a range of technical requirements to ensure employers comply with the protected medical leave.
 When an employer fails to meet these technical requirements and abuses the employee for invoking FMLA the employee can run into problems.
 Employers retaliate and interfere with FMLA rights.
 This can result in demotions, pay cuts, loss of benefits, wrongful termination and other employment consequences.
 When this occurs, you should contact a Dallas employment attorney like Adam Kielich to help you protect your employment rights under FMLA.
 Today’s post will discuss FMLA claims, why hiring an attorney might be helpful and the remedies available in an FMLA lawsuit.